The Discovery Process (Part II) - The Launch Sequence Process

 Last time, we talked about what Discovery is and why we do it.
 Definitely go back and take a gander if you haven’t already.

-Today, we’re going to talk more about how we actually go about the Discovery process.
-The Discovery process is critical to our success as a strategic agency.
-Our findings and key takeaways are the foundation for every aspect of a project moving forward.
+Today, we’re going to talk more about how we actually go about discovery within our Launch SequenceⓇ process.
+We cannot understate how critical this process is to our success as a strategic creative agency, as well as for our clients.
+Our findings and key takeaways become the foundation for every aspect of a project moving forward.
 In other words, it’s a really big deal!

 Preparing for Discovery

 Discovery starts with asking many informed questions.
-So we always start internally with reviewing the information we already have and doing any additional research.
+So, as we kickoff we always start internally with reviewing the information we already have and by doing our own additional research.
 What do we already know from an RFP, or from early conversations with a client?
-What nuggets are living in the brand guide?
-What can we find online, or see from past events?
-Typically, some of the key points have come up already so we have a basis to ask the most productive follow-up questions as a project gets underway.
+What nuggets are living within their brand guide?
+What can we learn from their own social content, or past events?
+Typically, some key points have come up before so we can start to ask more productive follow-up questions to move the conversation forward.

-Typically our whole event team is included in Discovery so that everyone can walk away with the same experience and shared understanding of the client’s goals.
+Typically, multiple members of our event team are included so that everyone can walk away with a shared understanding of the client’s goals prior to starting development and production.
 Conversations are usually spearheaded by the strategy arm of our Creative Department as it’s the starting point for all strategic ideation as well.
+That is often our Chief Creative Officer, or another senior member of the team.

 Screen Shot 2022-10-12 at 10.15.25 AM